keyboard_arrow_up

 Alloy

-A solid solution or homogenous mixture of two or more metals or elements.
+A solid solution or homogeneous mixture formed by combining two or more metals or elements.

 Brittle